Last updated November 17, 2023.

 Within Monarch, we have a number of fields, Name, Place, Reign, Image, and Image Credit.

-To enable a third-party data provider, you have to configure Builder to be able to see the provider.
+To enable a third-party data provider, you have to configure Builder to be able to work with the provider.

 The Data tab displays the sources available.
 Builder as a data source works by default, but the other options need you to enable them.
 In this example, we’ll enable Contentful, so click the icon for Contentful.